DenyT17/Titanic/README.md

 In this case, I use passenger features from test.csv file, but I change his name because of sentiment 😅 All three prediction are correct, because this passenger didn't survival.

+API has button thanks to witch user can save passenger and three prediction to csv file.

 So in this case, the predictions are not the same.
 ## Next goals 🏆⌛